Don’t Let a Lack of Cybersecurity Tumble Your Business

 Zero Trust and Identity Security:

-We expect the adoption of zero trust architecture and Identity Threat Detection and Response (ITDR) to grow, especially as businesses navigate hybrid environments with legacy systems and modern identity platforms.
+We expect the adoption of Zero Trust Network Access and Identity Threat Detection and Response (ITDR) to grow, especially as businesses navigate hybrid environments with legacy systems and modern identity platforms.

 Compliance and Regulatory Pressure: